heyyveer/Talowiz_RAG/README.md

 This repository contains a notebook-based Retrieval-Augmented Generation (RAG) demo that uses **Google Gemini** and **PDF context extraction**.

-> Note: the notebook is currently saved as `gemini-rag-system` (without `.ipynb` extension).
-You can still open it as a Jupyter notebook, or rename it to `gemini-rag-system.ipynb` if needed.

 ## What the notebook does